 Example: My Own Aversive Use

 Here’s an example of how I talk about the implementation of an aversive.
 As part of loose leash training, I taught all of my dogs to yield to leash pressure with a combination of negative and positive reinforcement.
 I pulled gently on the leash, and when they responded by lessening the pressure (moving towards the tension), I marked and rewarded with food.
-The first reinforcer was the lessening of the pressure.
+But the actual reinforcer was the lessening of the pressure.
 The food may have reinforced something afterwards, and perhaps helped support the general positive response my dogs have to training.
 But leash pressure is aversive, and using it to train employs negative reinforcement.

 Now, having a dog that will yield to gentle pressure is very handy.
 And teaching it is not usually likely to prompt a whole lot of redirected aggression or other dramatic side effects (with most dogs).
 Certainly not as problematical as something that hurts or pinches or applies heavy pressure.
 But when I look back on the videos I took, I can tell that it was just not fun for my dogs in the way most of our other training was, even though good food treats were involved.
 This exercise put a damper on their enjoyment of training, and possibly a damper on their relationship with me.
 Why let that happen if I don’t have to?